Special L-values of geometric motives: Are special -values given by the Arakelov intersection pairing?

-Again, the case $b-2m > 1$ is similar but simpler, since---in addition to what was said before---$\H^{-1}(S)$ vanishes.
-Correspondingly, only the determinant of the realization map $\rho^0_{DS}$ \refeq{proofreal}, as opposed to the one of \refeq{diag}, appears in Beilinson's conjecture.
+Again, the case $w \leq 0$ is similar but simpler, since in addition $\H^{1}(E)=0$.
+Correspondingly, only the determinant of the realization map $\ch(E\dual(-1))$ \refeq{proofreal}, as opposed to the one of \refeq{diag}, appears in Beilinson's conjecture.